jeyrb/autoarm/README.md

   sleep_start: "21:30:00"
   sleep_end: "06:30:00"
   # When away button pressed, how long to wait until armed, e.g. to lock up and leave
+  # Alternatively, configure this directly on the panel object if using Manual Control Panel
   arm_away_delay: "00:02:00"
   # Should the alarm be disarmed if house occupied and sleep period ended?
   auto_disarm: False